-Welcome to the online application for the 2018 Juniper Summer Writing Institute.
+Welcome to the online application for the Juniper Summer Writing Institute, June 14-20, 2020.
 More information on the Institute can be found on our website.
 If you are ready to begin your application and upload your work, you can scroll down to begin.
-If you find that you need more time once you started your application, there is a save draft button at the end of the application form.
+If you find that you need more time once you start your application, there is a save draft button at the end of the application form.

 Once accepted, enrollment in the Institute is guaranteed on a first-come, first-served basis.
 You will need to put down a non-refundable deposit of $200 to secure your space.

 - Indication of your top choices for workshop leaders

 - $40 application fee

 A non-refundable application fee of $40 (U.S.) is required with each application.
 Applicants pay the fee by debit or credit card through a secure site.
 If this fee poses a financial hardship or will not enable you to apply, please reach out to us: firstname.lastname@example.org

 The strength and promise of your writing sample is the most important component of your application.
 Send your best work; it needn’t be published, though published work is acceptable, and it does not have to be the same sample you wish to present in workshop.
 Writing samples are comprised of: